zhezhangz/ocds-guide-to-setting-up-mac/README.en.md

 defaults write com.apple.dock ResetLaunchPad -bool true; killall Dock
 ```

-### Keychain Access

-Keychain Access is a macOS application.
-It can be used to find saved accounts and passwords including Wi-Fi password.

-*Some lines are missing here.
-As not helping a lot - fff*

 ### Efficient Cursor

 By default, cursor has pretty slow blinking and moving speed.
 When you need delete a large paragraphs of text by pressing the backspace, you are probably wasting your time.
 Even you hold the backspace key hardly, the cursor is still as slow as a snail.